View Current

 (39) Procedures are in place to ensure the communication of the University WHSMS to all stakeholders.

 (40) Safety Hub is the online portal and part of the UNE web site that publishes the University WHSMS.
-Other information pertaining to the WHSMS is found in the UNE Policy Register and Compliance Register System (CSR) that is also accessible by University Representatives, students and visitors.
+Other information pertaining to the WHSMS is found in the UNE Policy Register and Compliance Register System (CSR) that is also accessible by UNE Representatives, students and visitors.

 (41) Additionally, the following WHS communication strategies are employed by the University: